 An exploration of the relationship between language, culture and society.
 Special attention will be paid to language variation (styling and codes, dialects, creoles and pidgins) and language in society (multilingualism, language prejudice, identities).
 Readings, films, discussions and group work will prepare students for field work.

-Armstrong, Cox

-PHI 236.
+Armstrong LIN/PSY 207.
+Psycholinguistics.

+This course explores language in the mind and brain, including: How do children learn their first language(s) and why is it such a different experience for an adult to learn a language?
+What are language disorders?
+Is spoken language processed differently from written language?
+What about sign languages?
+Class will include discussions, presentations, and hands-on analysis of language data.
+Prerequisite: LIN 101 or PSY 100.
+Same as LIN 207.
+Previously PSY 340.
+Cox PHI 236.
 Knowledge and Reality.
-(H) (ME)

-This class is an advanced, but accessible, introduction to two central branches of philosophy: epistemology and metaphysics.
+(H) (ME) This class is an advanced, but accessible, introduction to two central branches of philosophy: epistemology and metaphysics.
 Epistemology, loosely characterized, is the study of knowledge.
 Metaphysics, even more loosely characterized, is the study of the general features of reality.
 We'll work through some of the central topics that fall under these two studies.
 PHI 244.
 Symbolic Logic.
-(H)

-Deductive reasoning, emphasizing primarily symbolic techniques; some discussion of issues in the philosophy of logic.
-Kroll, Ross
+(H) Deductive reasoning, emphasizing primarily symbolic techniques; some discussion of issues in the philosophy of logic.
+Kroll PHI 331.

-PHI 331.
 Free Will.
-(H)

-An examination of contemporary theories concerning the nature of free choice.
-Special attention is given to the nature of moral responsibility and the relationship between free choice and determinism.
+(H) An examination of contemporary theories concerning the nature of free choice.
+Special attention is given to the nature of moral responsibility and the relationship between free choice and determinism. (not offered in 2022-2023) Kroll PHI 335.

-Kroll

-Kroll

-Transparent of the nature of moral responsibility and the relationship between free choice and determinism.

-PHI 335.
 Belief and Knowledge.
-(H)

-Investigation of some issues in contemporary epistemology, including the competing analyses of the concept of justification, the case for skepticism, and the analysis of the concept of knowledge.
-Prerequisite: One prior philosophy course or permission.
+(H) Investigation of some issues in contemporary epistemology, including the competing analyses of the concept of justification, the case for skepticism, and the analysis of the concept of knowledge.
+Prerequisite: One prior philosophy course or permission. (not offered in 2022-2023) Ross PHI 339.

-Ross

-PHI 339.
 Philosophy of Language.
-(H)

-Investigation, based on contemporary writings, of the diverse functions served by language, of its conceptual presuppositions, and of its relationships to other symbolic media.
+(H) Investigation, based on contemporary writings, of the diverse functions served by language, of its conceptual presuppositions, and of its relationships to other symbolic media.
 Prerequisite: One prior Philosophy course or permission.

-Kroll

-Record

-Transparent

-T

-PSY/LIN 340.
-Psycholinguistics.
+Kroll PHI 342.
+Rational Choice.
+(H) An introduction to decision theory; topics include the rationality of the policy of nuclear deterrence, the rationality of pursuing self-interest in every situation, the impossibility of devising a democratic voting procedure, the irrationality of accepting all that is probable, and others.
+Less frequently offered.
+Fulfills the ME requirement for the Philosophy major. (not offered in 2022-2023) Ross PHI 351.
+Mind-Body Problem.
+(H) A philosophical examination of the apparently problematic relationship between the mind and the natural world.
+Prerequisite: One prior Philosophy course or permission.
+Helm PHI 352.
+Philosophy of Emotions.
+(H) Detailed philosophical investigation of the emotions, focusing on the implications the study of emotions has for the mind-body problem, the nature of consciousness and intentionality, and the nature of rationality.
+How are emotions related to other mental states like beliefs, desires, and bodily sensations?
+What distinctive contribution, if any, do the emotions make to our mental lives?
+Prerequisite: one prior Philosophy course. (not offered in 2022-2023) Helm PHI 353.
+Phenomenology and Cognitive Science.
+(H) In-depth study of phenomenology, covering both its history and contemporary debates, and phenomenology-inspired research in cognitive science and psychology.
+Prerequisite: One prior Philosophy course and one prior Psychology course.
+Same as PSY 353. (not offered in 2022-2023) Käufer TOPICS COURSES IN COGNITIVE SCIENCE EXPECTED TO BE OFFERED IN 2022-2023 See program chairperson for information on what major requirements particular special topics offerings satisfy.
+PHI 171.
+Better Reasoning.
+PHI 273.
+Philosophy of Psychiatry.
+B. MORAL PSYCHOLOGY 1.
+Sciences 201.
+Cross-Cultural Psychology.